What is YOUR Next Step to Better Production?

 What’s your next step to better production?

-That’s the question I plan to raise at the Global Farmer Network’s forum in Buenos Aires this week, during a gathering that will bring together at least 75 farmers from more than 25 countries.
+That’s the question I plan to raise at the Global Farmer Network’s forum in Buenos Aires this week, during a gathering that will bring together at least 75 farmers from more than 25 des pays.

-It’s an amazing chance for us, as farmers, to discuss and debate the challenges and opportunities for world agriculture, no matter who we are, where we’re from, or what crops or livestock we grow.
+It’s an amazing chance for us, en tant qu'agriculteurs, to discuss and debate the challenges and opportunities for world agriculture, no matter who we are, where we’re from, or what crops or livestock we grow.
 This is a learning opportunity for all participants.
 Those involved in agriculture are privileged and depended on for sustainably producing food.
 This international gathering of minds is manifesting the dream of our predecessors.

 All of us stand to benefit from the give and take, as we engage in what the information theorists call “knowledge transfer,” which is a useful phrase for describing the exchange of ideas through conversation.